COALAIP/specs/README.md

 ![](media/lccrrmassertionexample1.png)

-This creates an awkward situation.
-We've stored our ontology on a blockchain supporting IPLD and content-addressed storage.
-In contrast to a traditional SQL database, it is impossible to revert the transactions.
-We can only append to a blockchain.
-The solution is to append an Assertion validating specific statements that are true.
+This creates an awkward situation: we've stored our ontology on a blockchain that supports IPLD and content-addressed storage, so, in contrast to a traditional SQL database, we can't correct the mistaken transactions by simply reverting them.
+The only action we can take is to append more information to the blockchain–we can validate the truthiness of a specific statements by appending `Assertion`s.

-Instead of falsifying the existence of the Creation "The Scream", the solution recommended by the LCC RRM, COALA IP suggests making an Assertion about "The Scream"'s Author property.
-With IPLD's Merkle-path feature, we are able to achieve exactly that by defining an Assertion object:
+FIXME:
+`Assertion`s are applied towards entire entities and evaluate whether an asserting `Party` ("Asserter") agrees or disagrees with the claim made by the entity.

 ```javascript
 // In IPLD